Sinajoy23/python-capstone-finance-tracker/README.md

 This is a personal finance tracker built in Python.
 It allows users to record their expenses, categorize them, and view summaries of their spending.

-I've used a dictionary called expenses.
+I used a dictionary called expenses.
 This dictionary is where all financial data entries will be stored.
 The keys of this dictionary are expense categories (like "food," "clothing"), and the values will be a list of tuples.
 Each tuple will hold a (description, amount) for an expense within that category.
 The keys will be categories (strings), and the values will be lists of tuples.
 Each tuple will represent an expense: (description_string, amount_float)